 - How do I get everything I need?

 Prizes are something the kids earn while participating in your English lessons.
-We'll explain this more at training, but this is the fun part.
-I mean what kid doesn't go crazy over a sticker??
+We'll explain this more at ILP training, but this is the fun part.

 You're going to plan lessons and you need items to do those lessons.
 Supplies are basically anything that you could use in a fun activity with kids.

-A good thing to know is that you will be doing activities in several different areas.
+A good thing to know is that you will be doing several activities for your ILP lesson plans.
 Those ares are: Kitchen, Shop, Gym, Games, Drama and Arts and Crafts.
 You can brainstorm up a few ideas before you go, but just remember simple is best!
-For Arts and Crafts you won't need to go all out and make extravagant things you've seen on Pinterest (trust me, it never turns out as planned!).
-It's about the process and you can have fun with the kids making somethings as simple as a tissue- paper-crumpled up flower.
-But for example, for Arts & Crafts good supplies to have would be things like crayons, paper, and tape.

 Another big thing that will help you out is your school's supply list.
 The group that was teaching at the school before you will update a list of what the school already has and what they recommend you bring You'll get a copy so you have a better idea of what to be prepared with.
 These lists help a ton and will be a great guide as you are gathering supplies.